datascience-mobi-2022/2022-topic-03-team-02/projectproposal.md

 - why are there more than one peak for each condition? -> possible answer: different 3D-orientation
 - why are there left shifts and right shifts? (komplex should always be in higher fraction than a single protein)
 - regression analysis? modell for identifying false positive R-Deep?
-- Can we upload our data on GitHub? (we should treat it confidential)
+- Can we upload our data on GitHub? (we should treat it confidential) -> already solved!!! (we used .gitignore)